 Install ratio is the percentage of daily active users who launched the game for the first time.

-According to GameAnalytics, the average installs ratio for mobile games in 2021 was 52% for the top 25% of games, 30% for the median 50% of games, and 14% for the bottom 25% of games.
+According to GameAnalytics, the average installs ratio for mobile games in 2022 was around 54% for the top 25% of games – 2% more than in 2021.
+It was around 31% for the median 50% of games, and 15% for the bottom 25% of games.

 Daily Active Users (DAU)